Bastardkb/bastardkb.github.io/rgb.md

 ## QMK

-The Bastyl uses QMK, you can find the config files on [qmk's repo](https://github.com/qmk/qmk_firmware), in keyboards/hidtech/bastyl
+The Bastard Keyboard uses QMK, you can find the config files on [qmk's repo](https://github.com/qmk/qmk_firmware), in keyboards/bastardkb/tbk

 ## Per-key RGB

-If you ordered a Bastyl with per-key RGB, the elite-Cs will come with pre-flashed software.
+If you ordered a Bastard Keyboard with per-key RGB, the elite-Cs will come with pre-flashed software.

 If you want to modify it, here's a few things you need to modify in your `config.h`: